ISO base media file format: Extensions

 The ISO base media file format is designed as an extensible file format.
 A list of all registered extensions for the ISO base media file format is published on the official registration authority website, www.mp4ra.org.
-The registration authority for code-points (identifier values) in "MP4 Family" files is Apple Inc. and it is named in Annex D (informative) in MPEG-4 Part 12.
-Codec designers should register the codes they invent, but the registration is not mandatory and some of invented and used code-points are not registered.
+The registration authority for code-points (identifier values) in "MP4 Family" files is Apple Inc., and it is named in Annex D (informative) in MPEG-4 Part 12.
+Codec designers should register the codes they invent, but the registration is not mandatory and some of the invented and used code-points are not registered.
 When someone is creating a new specification derived from the ISO base media file format, all the existing specifications should be used both as examples and a source of definitions and technology.
-If an existing specification already covers how a particular media type is stored in the file format (e.g. MPEG-4 audio or video in MP4), that definition should be used and a new one should not be invented.
+If an existing specification already covers how a particular media type is stored in the file format (e.g., MPEG-4 audio or video in MP4), that definition should be used and a new one should not be invented.

-MPEG has standardized a number of specifications extending the ISO base media file format: The MP4 file format (ISO/IEC 14496-14) defined some extensions over ISO base media file format to support MPEG-4 visual/audio codecs and various MPEG-4 Systems features such as object descriptors and scene descriptions.
+MPEG has standardized a number of specifications extending the ISO base media file format: The MP4 file format (ISO/IEC 14496-14) defined some extensions over the ISO base media file format to support MPEG-4 visual/audio codecs and various MPEG-4 Systems features such as object descriptors and scene descriptions.
 The MPEG-4 Part 3 (MPEG-4 Audio) standard also defined storage of some audio compression formats.
 Storage of MPEG-1/2 Audio (MP3, MP2, MP1) in the ISO base media file format was defined in ISO/IEC 14496-3:2001/Amd 3:2005.
 The Advanced Video Coding (AVC) file format (ISO/IEC 14496-15) defined support for H.264/MPEG-4 AVC video compression.
 The High Efficiency Image File Format (HEIF) is an image container format using the ISO base media file format as the basis.
-While HEIF can be used with any image compression format, it specifically includes the support for HEVC intra-coded images and HEVC-coded image sequences taking advantage of inter-picture prediction.
+While HEIF can be used with any image compression format, it specifically includes support for HEVC intra-coded images and HEVC-coded image sequences, taking advantage of inter-picture prediction.